BDC Hamburger Icon

 Minority business grants FAQs

-These frequently asked questions shed some more light on choosing a minority business grant and applying for a grant for your small business.
+These frequently asked questions shed more light on choosing a minority business grant and applying for one for your small business.

 U.S. tax law is nondiscriminatory, meaning there are no special tax considerations for minority business owners.
 However, small business owners can take advantage of a range of tax deductions.